Bill Easing Employment-Based Visas Blocked

 Sen. Chuck Grassley (R-Iowa) cites concerns it does not protect Americans at a time of high unemployment.

-SAN DIEGO Following years of gridlock on immigration reform, a bill to ease restrictions on employment-based visas sailed through the U.S. House of Representatives, only to meet a major roadblock in the Senate.
+Following years of gridlock on immigration reform, a bill to ease restrictions on employment-based visas sailed through the U.S. House of Representatives, only to meet a major roadblock in the Senate.

 The Fairness for High-Skilled Immigrants Act would lift current limits on the number of worker visas that can be handed out to immigrants from any single country.